 Also, we've included dual channel RAM (that is, 2x4GB sticks instead of the 1 8GB module) because you do see an increase in gaming performance with dual channel memory compared to single channel.
 It's not a huge difference in frame rates, and perhaps a 10-15FPS increase at the absolute best, but dual channel RAM is usually around the same sort of price so you might as well go for them if you can to crank out those extra few frames.
 Check out this benchmark below which tests the G4560 - a very similar processor to the G5400 - with single vs dual channel RAM which shows a nice little performance boost:

 These components remain the same as in our best entry level gaming PC build so see that build's explanation if you want to know our reasoning behind these selections.
-To quickly summarize, the Western Digital Blue 1TB is a fast, reliable and value for money pick, and the Antec VP-450 is a reliable quality-brand bang for your buck PSU that's also suitable for this build.
+To quickly summarize, the Western Digital Blue 1TB is a fast, reliable and value for money pick, and the EVGA 450 BT is a reliable quality-brand bang for your buck PSU that's also suitable for this build and an 80+ bronze certified model for decent guaranteed efficiency which is the minimum you should aim for when choosing a PSU.
 Feel free to include an SSD if you like as a small one that'll boost your boot and load times isn't expensive, but we've opted out of one for this tier to focus on pure gaming performance and other more crucial features.

 Last but not least, the Cooler Master N200 is a stellar budget case that's compact, good overall quality with very decent durability for the price, and has a simple yet clean, crisp look that might be up your ally if you don't need any fancy aesthetics and design.
 This is the case we used in the example build for the photos in our PC building tutorial and it was a very easy case to work with that has handy cable management features as well.